Tornado emergency: Standardization and recent usage

+A similar situation occurred on May 24, 2024, when the NWS office in Shreveport, Louisiana issued a tornado emergency for Bowie County, Texas, where no tornado threat materialized.
+A brief EF1 tornado occurred to the north of New Boston, Texas, which had lifted before the upgrade to a tornado emergency occurred.

 Criteria

 With the national implementation of Impact-Based tornado warnings in 2016, common criteria were established for the use of tornado emergency.
 National guidance requires the confirmation of a tornado via radar or spotter confirmation, with evidence the ongoing tornado is strong to violent.

-Local offices established criteria for tornado emergencies prior to this nationalization, such as:

-The National Weather Service Weather Forecast Office in Des Moines, Iowa is one of the forecast offices to have created a set purpose and criteria for the usage of "tornado emergencies" in tornado warning products, which were made effective on March 12, 2010.
-According to the Des Moines office, the purpose of the tornado emergency wording is as follows: